Friday, 10/15/21, Philhaven via Zoom

 As a result of participating in this workshop, therapists will be able to:

 - Describe the nature of a therapeutic alliance and how it differs from “creating rapport”

-- Identify clues to the strength or quality of the alliance with family members
+- Utilize clues to assess the strength or quality of the alliance with family members

-- Identify two personal strengths and challenges in creating an alliance with children and parents
+- Identify two personal strengths and two challenges in creating and maintaining an alliance with both children and parents

-- Identify basic strategies that promote the development of a therapeutic alliance in treatment
+- Practice exploration skills that support the development of therapeutic alliance in treatment

 Frequently Asked Questions

 Visit our FBMHS Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.